Real-space spectral simulation of quantum spin models: Application to generalized Kitaev models: Applications

 The K-H model combines Kitaev and Heisenberg interactions.
-For each nearest neighbor bond $\langle i, j \rangle$ on the honeycomb lattice, one has
+The Hamiltonian can be cast as a sum over NN bonds $\langle i, j \rangle^\gamma$ on the honeycomb lattice (the superscript refers to the type of bond, see right panel of Fig.~\ref{fig:kitaev_interaction}):

-with $J_K = -2\alpha$, $J_H = 1-\alpha$ and where $\gamma = x,y,z$ is one of the three types of bond on the honeycomb lattice.
-Here, $\alpha \in [0,1]$ parameterizes the strength of each term.
-The Kitaev interaction is bond-directional, i.e. for each distinct type of bond $\gamma = x,y,z$, there is a correspondent interaction (respectively $S^x S^x$, $S^y S^y$, $S^z S^z$), as shown in Fig. \ref{fig:kitaev_interaction}.
-The Hamiltonian can be cast as a sum over nearest neighbor bonds $\langle i, j \rangle^\gamma$ (the superscript refers to the type of bond) on the honeycomb lattice:
+with $K = \sin\varphi$, $J = \cos\varphi$, and where $\gamma = x,y,z$ is one of the three types of bond on the honeycomb lattice.
+We use the conventions of Ref. \cite{gotfryd_phase_2017}: $\varphi \in [0,2\pi]$ parameterizes the strength of each term and ensures that all possible ratios of the Heisenberg and Kitaev interactions are considered, and an overall energy scale is defined and set to unity throughout: $A = \sqrt{J^2 + K^2} \equiv 1$.
+The Kitaev interaction is bond-directional, i.e. for each distinct type of bond $\gamma = x,y,z$, there is a correspondent interaction (respectively $S^x S^x$, $S^y S^y$, $S^z S^z$), as shown on the right panel of Fig. \ref{fig:kitaev_interaction}.
+The calculations presented throughout the next subsections serve two purposes: to prove that the classes of methods considered in this work are consistent and correctly capture the physics of frustrated quantum magnets and, more importantly, to show that the Chebyshev polynomial-based approaches offer significant advantages in terms of performance, stability and generality, especially when combined with Lanczos algorithms.

-For each value of $\alpha$, we computed the ground state energy using an ED technique (Lanczos algorithm).
-Then, we used this energy as an unbiased input for the Chebyshev expansion.
-The ground state energy can also be accurately estimated using TPQ; this is shown in Fig. \ref{fig:TPQ_ED_ENERGY} (left panel).
-This is because TPQ achieves its maximum effective resolution at low temperatures (i.e. large $N_{\text{it.}}$) where it accurately approximates the ground state and low-lying excitations \cite{sugiura_thermal_2012,sugiura_canonical_2013,catuneanu_path_2018,laurell_dynamical_2020}.
-In what follows, we present our results for the nearest-neighbor correlator of the K-H model computed with the different methods.